 The procedures and forms required to apply for financial aid are published in the Chowan University Catalog.
 In addition, notices announcing deadlines and application availability are distributed from the Financial Aid Office.
 Aid is awarded on a first-come, first-serve basis using a priority deadline.
 Students who complete their files after this priority date may receive limited funding.

-There are many forms which may be required to evaluate student aid eligibility.
-However, a student need only apply for admission and file the Federal Application for Federal Student Aid (FAFSA) to begin the application process.
+There are many forms that may be required to evaluate student aid eligibility.
+However, a student need only apply for admissions and file the Free Application for Federal Student Aid (FAFSA) to begin the application process.

 - Proof of citizenship